Ask Sybren & FAQs

 In summary, the following are the requirements:

-• The minimum age for BP MS 150 is 12 years old.
+• The minimum age for ACC Texas Bike MS MS 150 is 12 years old.
 All riders must be at least 12 years of age on or before the first Ready2Roll Cycling ride.

 • For youth riders between ages 12 and 17, the requirements are: